3rd place - UXL Blueprint Design Challenge

 OVERVIEW

 Despite a growing interest in eco-friendly transit, many commuters still rely on unsustainable travel options.
-Difficult transit systems, unreliable schedules, and accessibility issues make greener choices feel unrealistic for everyday use.
+Difficult transit systems, unreliable schedules, and accessibility issues make greener choices feel more difficult for everyday use.

 TransitBloom is a mobile app concept that helps commuters plan efficient and sustainable routes by using intuitive navigation, inclusive design, and rewards that make eco-friendly choices feel practical and achievable.